m3db/m3/docs/m3db/architecture/engine.md

 M3DB is a time series database that was primarily designed to be horizontally scalable and able to handle high data throughput.

-## Time Series Compression (M3TSZ)
+## Time Series Compression

 One of M3DB's biggest strengths as a time series database (as opposed to using a more general-purpose horizontally scalable, distributed database like Cassandra) is its ability to compress time series data resulting in huge memory and disk savings.
+There are two compression algorithms used in M3DB: M3TSZ and protobuf encoding.

+### M3TSZ
-This high compression ratio is implemented via the M3TSZ algorithm, a variant of the streaming time series compression algorithm described in [Facebook's Gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).

-The compression ratio will vary depending on the workload and configuration, but we found that with M3TSZ we were able to achieve a compression ratio of 1.45 bytes/datapoint with Uber's production workloads.
+M3TSZ is used when values are floats.
+A variant of the streaming time series compression algorithm described in [Facebook's Gorilla paper](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf), it achieves a high compression ratio.
+The compression ratio will vary depending on the workload and configuration, but we found that we were able to achieve a compression ratio of 1.45 bytes/datapoint with Uber's production workloads.
 This was a 40% improvement over standard TSZ, which only gave us a compression ratio of 2.42 bytes/datapoint under the same conditions.

+### Protobuf Encoding

+For more complex value types, M3DB also supports generic Protobuf messages with [a few exceptions](https://github.com/m3db/m3/blob/master/src/dbnode/encoding/proto/docs/encoding.md#supported-syntax).
+The algorithm takes on a hybrid approach and uses different compression schemes depending on the field types within the Protobuf message.

+Details on the encoding, marshaling and unmarshaling methods can be read [here](https://github.com/m3db/m3/tree/master/src/dbnode/encoding/proto).

 ## Architecture